mitogen-hq/mitogen/docs/howitworks.rst

     :py:class:`mitogen.core.TimeoutError` if no byte was written, decrements `waking`,  then pops and returns the first item in `queue` that is guaranteed to exist.

+    It is paramount that in every case, if :py:func:`select.select` indicates a byte was written to the socket, that the byte is read away.
+The socket is reused by subsequent latches sleeping on the same thread, and unexpected wakeups are triggered if extraneous data remains buffered on the socket.

 .. rubric:: Footnotes